GoogleChrome/developer.chrome.com/site/en/blog/richer-pwa-installation/index.md

 ## Previewing the UI {: #previewing }

-This UI works in Chrome Dev & Chrome Canary on Android, with the flag `#mobile-pwa-install-use-bottom-sheet` enabled in `chrome://flags`.
+This UI works in M91 non stable channels (Chrome Dev and Chrome Canary) on Android, with the flag `#mobile-pwa-install-use-bottom-sheet` enabled in `chrome://flags`.

 This feature is enabled on [squoosh.app](https://squoosh.app) and can be previewed there.
 As an aside, [#screenshots](https://web.dev/add-manifest/#screenshots) and